A mom-to-be started screaming in pain on her babymoon. Here's how doctors saved her and her baby.

 "I remember pleading with the tech, 'Please, please tell me if my baby is still alive,'" King said.
 "I was fairly early in my pregnancy.
 I hadn't felt her kick yet.
 I knew something was wrong, but not the extent of what had happened.
 Did my body go into survival mode?
 Did she not get enough oxygen?
 I didn't know."

 Doctors found that King had experienced a spontaneous coronary artery dissection — a sudden cardiac event caused by a tear in an artery.
-The next day, King was medically evacuated to Atrium Health Wake Forest Baptist Hospital in her home state of Virginia.
+The next day, King was medically evacuated to Atrium Health Wake Forest Baptist Hospital in North Carolina.

 The situation was critical.
 King's heart was failing.
 The average heart pumps out between 55% and 60% of its volume with every heartbeat, according to Dr. Bartlomiej Imielski, a cardiothoracic surgeon who was one of the lead doctors on King's case.
 King's heart was only pumping out about 25% of its volume.
 Her pregnancy was putting even more strain on her body.
 Doctors recommended she terminate her pregnancy — something King couldn't consider.